 Driving on a suspended license is illegal in California and can lead to additional repercussions.
 If your license is suspended for reckless driving and you drive anyway, you may spend up to six months in jail.
 You could also be required to pay a fine of up to $1,000.

-These penalties depend on the judgment of the court and can vary based on your sentence.
+These penalties depend on the court’s judgment and can vary based on your sentence.
 In addition to the actions of the court, you may have to face a hearing with the DMV if charged with reckless driving.
+A Los Angeles driving on a suspended/revoked license lawyer can work to reduce your sentence.

 Reckless driving carries a base penalty of two points on your license.
 The DMV automatically takes away the driving privileges of negligent Class C drivers who reach certain point levels of their license.